dskarbek/OregonTrailRace/docs/rules.md

 [Click HERE for more details on the play of the various trail cards, including what exactly happens with Towns and Forts][trails]

+[Click HERE for specific details on the various calamity cards that can be drawn][calamities]

 ### Mending Calamities

 For calamities that can be mended by supply cards, you can play those supply cards as the action on your turn.
 The calamity card is placed in a calamity discard pile, and the supply cards are placed in a supply discard pile.
 (Some calamities require multiple supply cards.)